 24 Battalions.
 65,000 men served in these Battalions.
 And of these

-The website lists almost every soldier who lost their life whilst serving
+lists almost every soldier who lost their life whilst serving the regiment,

-the regiment, and records the memorials on which these soldiers are commemorated
+and records the memorials on which these soldiers are commemorated or the

 The website also provides photographs of, and biographies of men who fought with the regiment, - both those who returned and those who didn't.